-The Audit and Risk Committee ("ARC") of the Supervisory Board met five times during 2020.
-The attendance rate at these meetings was 100%, with the exception of one meeting in which one member of the committee did not participate, and was fully briefed subsequently.
+The Audit and Risk Committee ("ARC") of the Supervisory Board met four times during 2022.
+The attendance rate at these meetings was 92%.
 The Audit and Risk committee is responsible for preparatory work for the Supervisory Board's decision-making regarding the supervision of the integrity and quality of Lemonade Insurance N.V.'s financial reporting and the effectiveness of Lemonade Insurance N.V.'s internal risk management and control systems, including monitoring the Management Board with regard to:

-- relations with, and compliance with recommendations and following up of comments by, the internal and external auditors; - the integrity of all financial statements and regulatory reports and assessment of the estimations taken to produce them; - the funding of Lemonade Insurance N.V.; - the application of information and communication technology by Lemonade Insurance N.V., including risks relating to cybersecurity; - Lemonade Insurance N.V.'s tax policy; - the internal and external auditor's adequacy and independence; - the risk-based Internal Audit plan;
+- relations with, and compliance with recommendations and following up of comments by, the internal and external auditors; - the integrity of all financial statements and regulatory reports and assessment of the estimations taken to produce them; - the capital and funding of Lemonade Insurance N.V.; - activities of the Risk Management, Compliance, Finance and Actuarial function holders, including risks related to fraud management; - the application of information and communication technology by Lemonade Insurance N.V., including risks relating to cybersecurity;

-- the internal audit budget and resource plan; - the performance of statutory reporting requirements, as well as other financial reporting requirements and professional accounting requirements; and - the nomination of the external auditor.
+- Lemonade Insurance N.V.'s tax policy; - Lemonade Insurance NV's internal transfer pricing agreements; - the internal and external auditor's adequacy and independence; - the Internal Audit plan; - the internal audit budget and resource plan; - the performance of statutory reporting requirements, as well as other financial reporting requirements and professional accounting requirements; and - the nomination of the external auditor.